 On most platforms, OpenBSD will run on an SMP system, but only utilizing one processor.
-The exception to this is the SPARC platform -- OpenBSD/sparc will not run on some multi-processor SPARC systems at all (General rule: one MBus module always works.
-Multiple MBus modules will work as long as they are single processor modules and supported, of course).
+The exception to this is the SPARC platform -- OpenBSD/sparc will sometimes require that extra MBus modules be removed for the system to boot.
 Multi-processor SPARC64 systems run as long as the base machine is supported.